VAlphonso/UT_Austin_FundraisingAnalysis/README.md

 This is a 3D scatter plot of the data.
 The three principal components are plotted on the x, y, and z axis.
 As illustrated, the red x's, class 2, have the highest concentration of points.
 Or, class 2 has the largest cluster of similar or like individuals.
 ![scatter3d.png](Resources/scatter3d.png)

-This table can be filtered to show the class and their associated features (ie: age, workclass, education,etc.) on the same row.
+This table can be filtered to show the class and thier associated features (ie: age, workclass, education, etc.) on the same row.
 ![table.png](Resources/table.png)

 ## Summary
-It was my hypothesis that I would find a couple of traits that were common amount donors.
-Instead, what I found was that similar people are more likely or less likely to donate.
-I other words, if were concentrate our efforts in the type of people in class 2 that have the mean age as those represented in our machine learning model, and have the same statistical make-up of the other features in our model, then we are more likely to reach our 95% success rate in an 8 hour period.
+It was my hypothesis that I would find a couple to several traits that were common among donors.
+Instead, what I found was similar people with shared features are more likely to donate in varying degrees of each group or class.
+I other words, if we concentrate our efforts in the type of people in class 2 that have the mean age as those represented in our machine learning model, and have the same statistical make-up as the other features in our model, then we are more likely to reach our 95% success rate in an 8 hour period.

 ## Recommendations
 Our next steps would be to:
 - tie in UT's donor database to our ML model to get names, phone numbers, and emails
+- begin to reach out to those individuals
-- create an on-line repository for staff to enter successes
+- create an on-line repository for staff to enter results of all interactions as successfully donated or not
-- with success rate now a new column, we can run a supervised machine learning program to predict who will donate.
+- with success rate now a new column, we can run a supervised machine learning program to predict who will donate

 ## Presentation
 [Here](website) is a link to a presentation discussing this work.